ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 Upon receiving a request to generate VID, the system generates PRID as per default PRID generation logic
 1. VID should be generated as per the defined logic mentioned below
-1. Responds with the PRID to the source
+1. Responds with the VID to the source
 4. Raises an alert in case of listed exceptions as listed below

 ### <p align="left"> **1.
 Type: Success – Info Message**